hbehkamal/tzoob/README.md

 ## File & Folder Structure
 All directories inside `app` except `api` started with an underscore to mark them as private and non-routable
 * `app` (root directory)
 	* `page.tsx` This file serves as the root route of the application.
-It is responsible for importing and rendering the corresponding container component for the page.
+It is responsible for importing and rendering the app providers and corresponding container component for the page.
-	* `layout.tsx` This file is responsible for rendering the reusable parts of the main layout, such as the header and footer, across all the pages that utilize this layout.
+	* `layout.tsx` This file is responsible for rendering the reusable parts of the main layout as a server component, such as the header and footer, across all the pages that utilize this layout.
 	* `page.module.scss` This file contains the specific styles for the layout.tsx component.

 	* `api` This directory is specifically dedicated to writing API endpoints and handling their associated logic.